SantiagoBerna/BlogPostStreamingAssets/README.md

 ### Who am I?

 My name is Santiago Bernardino.
 During my time at BUAS - Game Programming course, I tasked myself with implementing this concept for a self study block.
-For two months, I researched and created a basic showcase and application of world streaming.
+For six weeks, I researched and created a basic showcase and application of world streaming.
 I delved more into the topics of Multithreading and Partitioning.
 I did not work with LODs, mostly due to them being especially complex and time consuming.

 I will also log here my main implementing steps in C++ for creating an asynchronous asset manager and using it to create a demo that utilizes world streaming to render a large and heavy scene.